CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (7) Identify any special procedures to be followed;

-(8) Identify any confidentially requirements applicable to the preceding; and
+(8) Identify any confidentiality requirements applicable to the preceding;

 (9) Specify that each party has the right to have an attorney represent him or her at the party’s own expense;